Najnomics/ZKOracle/README.md

 - **Structured logging**: the indexer uses `winston` with JSON output so logs can be shipped to any SIEM or centralized logging platform without modification.
 - **Lease-aware failover**: each replica sets `INDEXER_INSTANCE_ID`; the SQLite coordination lease guarantees only one active submitter at a time and exports `zkoracle_lease_active` so dashboards/alerts can track leadership changes.
 - **HTTP health probe**: the metrics server also exposes `GET /healthz`, returning the current cursor, lease holder, last loop/finalize timestamps, and the most recent error (if any) for k8s-style readiness checks.
+- **Slash-style cutovers**: `POST /cutover` (guarded by `CUTOVER_SHARED_SECRET`) lets an operator or Slack slash command release/claim the lease for a new `instanceId`, emitting a webhook alert so blue/green rollouts stay coordinated.

 ---